bitcobblers/ZeUnit/readme.md

 }
 ```

-Because the power of the test and method activation is yours, you get to define the scale of each test class with existing or custom *ZeActivationAttributes* and the *ZeActivator* classes.
+Because the power of the test and method composition is yours, you get to define the scale of each test class with existing or custom *ZeComposerAttributes* and the *ZeClassComposer* and *ZeMethodComposer* classes.

-Or mixing in any amount of aditional activation, in this next example focus on file loading activator.
-When used with a method that requires data to be pulled from files.
-The activators load the file as best is it can for the type that is being requestd.
+Mix in any amount of composition, in this next example the class doesn't need any dependancies but the test methodon a argument depedency and require composition.
+The *LoadFile* attribute tells the composer what file to load, and the arguments on the method define the type the system should try to load the file into.

 ```csharp
 public class FileInjectionTests